Promoting better, safer roads and sensible traffic law enforced with discretion

 - Comments received from readers, and my response to them

-If you have any comments or questions on this website, please either fill in the form below, or send me an e-mail.
+If you have any comments or questions on this website, please send me an e-mail.

 You may like to take a look at the Frequently Asked Questions page before submitting your query.